 If rigid schedules do not work in the homeschool environment and introverted moms find this unneeded stress distracting, how should introverted moms plan a homeschool day?

 Introverted moms can plan a homeschool day that is routine-based yet flexible allowing for meaningful social interactions and activities when appropriate.
 It is important to consider family needs and life in general when creating a homeschool plan.
-Equally as important, if not more, it should also include downtime for everyone.
+Equally as important, it should also include downtime for everyone.

 It is difficult to tell anyone how a homeschool day should be organized because I firmly believe that everyone’s homeschool looks and feels different.
 This is simply because your children are uniquely and wonderfully made and only you will know what they need to learn and how they need to grow.